-The objective of our clusterhead election algorithm is to minimize the number of changes in dominant set update.
+The objective of our clusterhead election procedure is to minimize the number of changes in dominant set update.
 Once the neighbors list for all nodes are created, the degree-difference $D_v$ is calculated for each node v.
 Also, $P_v$ is computed for each node by summing up the distances of its neighbors.
 The mobility $M_v$ is calculated by averaging the speed of the node.
-The total amount of time, $T_v$ , it remained as a clusterhead is also calculated.
-All these parameters are normalized, which means that their values are made to lie in a pre-defined region.
-The corresponding weights $c_1$ , $c_2$ , $c_3$ or $c_4$ are kept fixed for a given system.
+The total amount of time, $T_v$ , a node remained as a clusterhead is also calculated.
+All these parameters are normalized, which means that their values are made to lie in a pre-defined range.
+The corresponding weights $c_1$ , $c_2$ , $c_3$ or $c_4$ , which sum upto 1, are kept fixed for a given system.
 The weighing factors also give the flexibility of adjusting the effective contribution of each of the parameters in calculating the combined weight $I_v$ .
 For example, in a system where battery power is more important, the weight $c_4$ associated with $T_v$ can be made higher.
-It is to be noted that the sum of these weighing factors is 1.
-The node with the minimum total weight, $I_v$ , is elected as a clusterhead.
-The elected clusterhead and its neighbors are no longer eligible to participate further in the remaining part of the election process.
-The election process is continued until every node is found to be either a clusterhead or a neighbor of some clusterhead.
+The node with the minimum total weight, $I_v$ , is elected as a clusterhead and its neighbors are no longer eligible to participate in the remaining part of the election process which continues until every node is found to be either a clusterhead or a neighbor of a clusterhead.